 Tommy gulped.
 He had a feeling that Zedd was speaking the truth.
 Outwardly though he tried to portray a confident appearance.
 “Well, we’ll have to see about that, won’t we.
 Hiya!”

-Tommy realised by the third blow that Zedd was as dangerous as he had first believed.
+Tommy realised by the third blow that Zedd was as dangerous as he had been during their first confrontation.
 Without dropping his staff, the dark master had effectively blocked his first two punches.
 If anything Zedd’s staff was an extension of his body, showing a degree of competency that could only have been achieved through regular practice and hours of training.

 Zedd went on the offensive for a short time; showing that whoever had taught him to use the weapon had drummed into him the importance of using the whole weapon.
 Zedd’s attack used the length of the staff, the edge and points of the razor sharp ‘z’ at the top of his staff, and the rounded butt of the staff.
 Tommy was forced to dodge most of the blows since blocking them risked breaking a bone.

 As the staff hooked towards his right knee, Tommy sidestepped and moved in close.
 He attempted a punch, but Zedd anticipated the move and caught the White Ranger’s fist.
 With a firm shove he threw Tommy backwards.

 “Ah, you missed me,” Zedd taunted.
 He tried to drive the staff into Tommy’s mid-section; something Tommy was easily able to avoid.